What is Anti-Social Behaviour?

 Not all behaviours that annoy you will be accepted as anti-social behaviour.
 Lifestyle clashes or disputes with neighbours will likely need to be resolved privately and mediation can often produce a positive outcome.

 If your complaint of anti-social behaviour is accepted, BCP or Dorset Police will investigate the matter thoroughly and keep you informed of progress and support you through the process.
 In the first instance, it may be necessary for you to keep a diary of what behaviours you have experienced and how they have impacted upon you.

 There are many possible outcomes in cases of anti-social behaviour and the case officer will explain these at the outset of your complaint and update you during the investigation.

 Informal remedies often result in an improvement for victims of anti-social behaviour.
 This could include positive engagement by ourselves or other partners with either or both parties, involvement of support agencies where addictions or vulnerabilities are identified or warnings or Acceptable Behaviour Contracts issued to the perpetrator.

 However, more formal remedies, depending on the level of evidence provided by you and gathered by the case officer during an investigation, are available to the team.
 These can include a Community Protection Notice, a Civil Injunction, a Premises Closure Order or an eviction of a tenant of a rented property.

 What can I do to help?

-If you are affected by someone else’s behaviour, we need you to provide the evidence for our team to consider any action and you need to ensure you keep your case officer updated within the timescales that are requested.
+If you are affected by someone else’s behaviour, BCP Council will need you to provide the evidence for their team to consider any action and you need to ensure you keep your case officer updated within the timescales that are requested.

 Keep your diary sheets accurate and record as much relevant detail as possible including times and details of any behaviours that have affected you, any specific language that was used and what impact the it has on you or your family.

-Please ensure that if the issues are resolved and action is no longer necessary you make the us aware.
+Please ensure that if the issues are resolved and action is no longer necessary you make the police or BCP Council aware.